-1- Infectious Diseases and Tropical Medicine Research Center, Zahedan University of Medical Sciences, Zahedan, Iran.
+1- Infectious Diseases and Tropical Medicine Research Center, Research Institute of Cellular and Molecular Sciences in Infectious Diseases, Zahedan University of Medical Sciences, Zahedan, Iran.

 2- Department of Neurology, School of Medicine, Zahedan University of Medical Sciences, Zahedan, Iran.

-3- Department of Anatomy, School of Medicine, Iran University of Medical Sciences, Tehran, Iran.
+3- Department of Anatomy, School of Medicine, Iranshahr University of Medical Sciences, Iranshahr, Iran.

 Abstract:

 Introduction: Schizophrenia is a severe psychotic brain disorder.
-One of the probable mechanisms can be volumetric changes in some brain regions.
-Therefore, the aim of the present study was to estimate quantitative analysis of the brain by magnetic resonance imaging (MRI) in patients with schizophrenia compared to the controls.
+One of the potential mechanisms underlying this disease may be volumetric changes in some brain regions.
+The present study aimed to employ magnetic resonance imaging (MRI) to estimate and quantitatively analyze the brain of patients with schizophrenia compared to the controls.

-Methods: This case–control study was conducted on MRI scans of 20 patients with schizophrenia and 20 healthy controls in Zahedan, Southeastern Iran.
+Methods: This case-control study was conducted on MRI scans of 20 patients with schizophrenia and 20 healthy controls in Zahedan City, Southeastern Iran.
 MRIs with 4 mm slice thickness and 5 mm intervals in coronal and sagittal planes were captured.
-Then, quantitative parameters including volume and volume density of various brain regions were estimated in both groups using Cavalieri's point counting method.
-Data analyses performed using Mann-Whitney U test.
+Then, quantitative parameters, including volume and volume density of various brain regions, were estimated in both groups using Cavalieri’s point counting method.
+Data analyses were performed using the Mann-Whitney U test.

-Results: The findings of this investigation revealed that volumes of gray matter, hippocampus, and gray/white matter in patients with schizophrenia were significantly lower than the controls (p˂0.05).
-The volumes of lateral ventricles in patients with schizophrenia (36.60±4/32 mm3) were significantly higher than the healthy individuals (30.10±7.98 mm3).
-However, there were no statistically significant changes in the total volume of brain, cerebral hemispheres, white matter, brain stem, cerebellum, and corpus callosum between the two groups (p˃0.05).
+Results: The findings of this investigation revealed that volumes of gray matter, hippocampus, and gray/white matter in patients with schizophrenia were significantly lower than the controls (P˂0.05).
+The volumes of lateral ventricles in patients with schizophrenia (36.60±4.32 mm3) were significantly higher than the healthy individuals (30.10±7.98 mm3).
+However, there were no statistically significant differences between the two groups regarding the changes in the brain’s total volume, cerebral hemispheres, white matter, brain stem, cerebellum, and corpus callosum (P˃0.05).

-Conclusion: Volumetric estimations on brain MRI-based stereological technique can be helpful for elucidation of structural changes, follow-up the treatment trends, and evaluating the therapeutic situation in schizophrenia patients.
-Volumetric alternations in specific brain areas might be linked to cognitive impairments and severity of symptoms in patients with schizophrenia.
-Further researches are needed in this regards.
+Conclusion: Volumetric estimations on brain MRI-based stereological technique can be helpful for elucidation of structural changes, following up the treatment trends, and evaluating the therapeutic situations in schizophrenia patients.
+Volumetric alternations in specific brain areas might be linked to cognitive impairments and the severity of symptoms in patients with schizophrenia.
+Further research is needed in this regard.

 Type of Study: